 Merchants in this region face a tremendous level of complexity.
 Most assume that checkout is simply paying for one’s purchase and is as easy as at the supermarket where one loads the conveyor belt with shopping basket items.

 However, the reality is that online checkout is more than just payments.
-At the point of checkout, shoppers’ identities and details that include personal details and shipping information are being collected and verified.
+At the point of checkout, shoppers’ identities and details that include personal details and shipping information are collected and verified.
 Loyalty programs are also verified during this stage where shoppers confirm whether they can earn or burn points.

 Next comes one of the most critical stages for the increasingly astute shoppers where they find out whether their promo codes are valid.
 “No promo code no checkout” is a fact where most shoppers may drop off at this stage when they do not have a working promo code that allows them to enjoy the benefits.
 Payments happen only after all these details are verified and fulfilled.